east-sussex-county-council/Escc.AzureDeployment/README.md

 Our custom deployment script [runs unit tests before deployment](http://channel9.msdn.com/Shows/Windows-Azure-Friday/Custom-Web-Site-Deployment-Scripts-with-Kudu-with-David-Ebbo) using [NUnit](http://www.nunit.org/) and manages dependencies using [NuGet package restore](http://docs.nuget.org/docs/reference/package-restore).

+We strong name our assemblies uploading our key file to Azure and creating an `SCM_BUILD_ARGS` app setting on the Configure page in the management portal for the Azure Website.
+The app setting value looks like this:

+ `/p:SignAssembly=true /p:AssemblyOriginatorKeyFile="<path-to-key.snk>"`

 Set up your deployment repository
 ---------------------------------